ArmenMkrtumyan/recommendation-system/README.md

 ## Acknowledgments

-This book recommendation system could not be made without the help of Mariam Poghosyan, a good friend of mine who helped me to collect the data.
+This book recommendation system could have not been made without the help of Mariam Poghosyan, a good friend who helped me collect the data.

 ## Contact
 For any questions or inquiries, please contact - armen.v.mkyan@gmail.com